-3.3 Recovery
+3.3.
+Recovery

-When using a cloud-based password manager, users can backup their password vaults on the server side.
-On the contrary, BluePass is de-centralized and stores local copies on mobile devices.
-Though users usually do not lose their mobile devices quite often, it is essential for BluePass to back up and recover the password vault when the mobile devices are lost, which is illustrated with red lines in Fig. 2.
+When using a centralized password manager, users can back up their password vaults on the server side.
+However, BluePass does not rely on a centralized server to back up and synchronize all the passwords to prevent single point of failure.
+Instead, it stores local copies on mobile devices.
+Though users usually do not lose their mobile devices quite often, it is essential for BluePass to back up and recover the password vault when the mobile devices are lost, which is illustrated with red lines in Figure 2.

 Users can choose to back up their vaults to an external storage including a portable hard disk, a USB, or a cloud storage.
 If a user loses the mobile device, it can recover the vault from the external storage.
 Backing up the vault to a user-owned physical device may require the user to periodically back up and synchronize the password vault to the external storage device.
 Alternatively, BluePass allows users to synchronize their password vaults to a cloud drive provider.
 Nowadays many large drive providers, such as Google Drive or Dropbox, have published APIs to facilitate data synchronization.
-Note such design still ensures the 2FA design of BluePass - an attacker needs to breach both the BluePass Server and the cloud provider server to collect the two necessary pieces of secret.
+Note it still ensures the 2FA design of BluePass.
+Specifically, an attacker needs to breach both the BluePass Server and the cloud provider server to collect the two necessary pieces of secret.
+A more detailed discussion on cloud synchronization is provided in Section 8.4.
+On the other hand, security sensitive users may still choose to manually synchronize their vaults to a USB or a hard drive that is solely controlled by themselves.

-4 Security Analysis
+4. Security Analysis